Thanks to the support and advice of the Los Angeles Tenant Union.

 Koreatown, Present!!

-To the Attention of: Jacob Levy and Rayney Property Management To the Government Entities of the City of Los Angeles, the State of California, and Federal Housing Agencies:
+To the Attention of: Jacob Levy (owner) and Rayney Property Management, To the Government Entities of the City of Los Angeles, the State of California, and Federal Housing Agencies:

-Since 2024, the community at 2885 Leeward Avenue has witnessed an alarming and systematic deterioration of our quality of life and the habitability of what we call home.
+Since 2025, the community at 2885 Leeward Avenue has witnessed an alarming and systematic deterioration of our quality of life and the habitability of what we call home.
 What was once an environment of mutual respect has been transformed into a landscape of persistent negligence and flagrant discrimination.
-Under the administration of Jacob Levy and his company Rayney Property, the fundamental rights of tenants have not only been ignored but actively violated.
+Under Rayney Property's administration, tenants' fundamental rights have not only been ignored but also actively violated.

-We are not friends; we are united by the abuse we have endured.
+We are united by the abuse we have endured.

 Our community, comprised of diverse populations including senior citizens, children, individuals with disabilities, and working families, has faced an unacceptable reality: